Blue fiesta flower.

 This habitat type is restricted to the valley bottoms and sheltered, moist canyons of the Park.
 The species are deep-rooted and require more water than any of the other vegetation associations.
 Large deciduous and evergreen species dominate, such as sycamore, cottonwood, and California buckeye, often growing directly in small creeks and streams.
 Other major species include valley oak, live oak, and gray pine, as well as willow and mule fat.
 The understory in this community consists of shade-loving perennials with few annual species.

 Found in most of the same areas as the rock and scree association described below, and closely related, grasslands have shallow soils that prevent the establishment of deep-rooted species.
 Dominant species include introduced grasses such as brome; native and non-native annuals including fiddleneck and filaree; and a variety of mostly native herbaceous perennials like lomatiums.

 Rock and Scree

-Though the rock and scree habitat type is the least common in the monument, its dramatic spires and rock faces inspired the establishment of Pinnacles National Monument.
+Though the rock and scree habitat type is the least common in the Park, its dramatic spires and rock faces inspired the establishment of Pinnacles National Park.
 Named for its predominant substrate, the association is characterized by having little or no soil.
 This slight but important difference in soil depth largely accounts for contrasts between the vegetation of this and the grasslands habitat.
 Despite demanding conditions, some plants have developed the ability to flourish here.
-Bitter root and two-leaved onion, for example, are among the most spectacular plants in the monument, and are found in rocky areas of the High Peaks, Balconies and South Chalone Peak.
+Bitter root and two-leaved onion, for example, are among the most spectacular plants in the Park, and are found in rocky areas of the High Peaks, Balconies and South Chalone Peak.